 During the summer months, the temperatures at the start of a race may be in the 90s with the heat index approaching 110 degrees.

-Studwell said generally, these are forecast, so the drivers, along with the whole race team, will put an extra focus on hydration.
+Studwell said generally these temperatures are forecast ahead of time, so the drivers and their race team will put an extra focus on hydration.

 "In-car temperatures can climb into the 130s with some drivers losing between 10-15 pounds during the course of the race," Studwell stated.